It was 11pm on a dreary night in Bangkok.

 However, just because you can promote anything, doesn’t mean you should.

 The most important thing to consider when selecting a product to market is,“is it relevant to your audience?”

-Physical Products vs. Information Products vs. Services
+Types of Affiliate Products: Physical vs. Information vs. Services

 - Physical Products